jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 End Select
 ```

 < Maybe I should just first explain the concept and then introduce all them various notations.
-Mayve this text notation should be explained totally separately anyway.
+Maybe this text notation should be explained totally separately anyway.
 I only needed it to give an example of an If here, man. >

 A Basic Select statement: